Disabled woman’s fury after being left stranded by First Buses

 The couple’s bus problems began around one year ago after they bought a new wheelchair to give Mrs Dawson more independence.

+Mr Dawson said: “Konectbus came and checked her wheelchair and confirmed that we don’t need a permit for it.

+“The only route to go and see our daughter is on a First bus, the first three or four times it was fine, but one day we were allowed on the bus into Longwater and denied access on the way back.”

-Mr Dawson said: “I can’t let my wife get on the bus on her own because I don’t know what would happen.
+Mr Dawson added: “I can’t let my wife get on the bus on her own because I don’t know what would happen.

 “She might be allowed to go one way and get stranded on the way back, that is a scary thought.”

-First Buses were emailed by Mrs Dawson nine weeks ago regarding the problems and have had no reply, while Connect busses had an assesment of the wheelchair done within one week of an email being set.
+Mrs Dawson emailed First nine weeks ago regarding the problems, but is yet to receive a reply.
+Konectbus had an assessment of the wheelchair done within one week of an email being sent.

 The Confederation of Passenger Transport (CPT) launched a Code of Practice aimed at regularising the carriage of mobility scooters on buses.